SwedbankPay/developer.swedbankpay.com/payments/credit/other-features.md

 {% include jumbotron.html body="Welcome to Other Features - a subsection of
 Credit Account Payments.
-This section has extented code examples and features that were not covered by the other subsections." %}
+This section has extented code examples and features that were not covered by the previous subsections." %}

 ## Payment resource